 If you’ve read our beginner’s guide to hiking, you’ll know a quality backpack is an essential piece of kit.

-In our 3-minute guide to the best hiking backpacks, we’ll cover:
+In our guide to the best backpacks for hiking, we’ll cover:

 You’re in good hands with pretty much any Osprey rucksack.
 They are arguably the most popular backpack brand in the world.

 The Tempest is the perfect day pack.
 It’s breathable thanks to the foam panel on the back of the pack, which is fully adjustable.

 There’s plenty of internal storage, but also clips and hooks to hang any items that don’t need waterproofing on the exterior of the pack.
 It’s compatible with hydration reservoirs too.

 2. Deuter 20L Speed Lite

 Our pick for: the best hiking backpack under 30L